British West Indies Regiment: Formation

 A further ten battalions were formed afterwards.
 High wastage led to further drafts being required from Jamaica, British Honduras and Barbados before the regiment was able to begin training.
-In total 15,600 men served in the British West Indies Regiment.
+In total approximately 15,600 men served in the British West Indies Regiment.
 Jamaica contributed two-thirds of these volunteers, while others came from Trinidad and Tobago, Barbados, the Bahamas, British Honduras (now Belize), Grenada, British Guiana (now Guyana), the Leeward Islands, Saint Lucia and St Vincent.
 Nearly 5,000 more subsequently volunteered.